Emmenemoi/asaodevbox/README.md

 Default cloud-init file that will merge the data with "extra-user-data" file preset on the Installer Device part 3 if any -> possible to assign fixed IP or default wifi SSID/PWD

-# extra-user-data

-- network: put your static network configuration (sample in extra-user-data.sample) (Don't work for now, you should put it in user-data file)

 # User partition files:

-- extra-user-data (optional): user-data cloud-init to be merged with
+- extra-user-data (optional): user-data cloud-init to be merged with (Don't work for now, you should put it in user-data file)
 - rsa_id (optional): developer RSA private key used to access the distant private git repos.
 - rsa_id.pub: developer RSA public key.
 Will also be used to access the AsaoDevBox
-- keyfile (optional): keyfile used to encrypt root partition
 - post-install.sh (optional): post install script for kube deployement on first boot
 - anydesk.conf (optional): contains Anydesk license and password (sample in anydesk.conf.sample)
 - reset (optional): file forcing auto provisionning if present

-# testing:
+- reset_k8s (optional): file forcing microk8s to return to the default initial state if present
+- keyfile (generate by installer): keyfile used to decrypt root partition
+- kube-config.cfg (generate on every boot): user config file for use with kubectl

+# How to use it:

 Run docker command to generate your install disk image which will named AsaoDevBox.img: